juvu/DayTrade-SwingTrade/TradingTickers.md

 	* Go on yougetsignal.com
 	* Use Reverse IP Domain Check
 	* Find other stock promotor sites on the same server
-	* Even when there's
+	* Even when a domain is listed already, we still want to check using reverse IP Domain check since it may contain
 	* Change the ip slightly to see if there are promotors using similar ip(i.e. from 198.27.66.153 to 198.27.66.154)
 	* They are essentially from the same stock promoter
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTY5NDQ5MDgsLTE2MjMyODAyMjAsLT
+eyJoaXN0b3J5IjpbMjAzMjgxMjEyMCwtMTYyMzI4MDIyMCwtOD
-g3MTU2NzcwMywtMTMxNjcwMDkwNiwtMTM1Mjg0NzU0MSwtOTEy
+cxNTY3NzAzLC0xMzE2NzAwOTA2LC0xMzUyODQ3NTQxLC05MTI1
-NTEzMDYsMTUwMDE1ODQxNiwtMjA1OTU1NDkzOSwtNDgxOTkwNz
+MTMwNiwxNTAwMTU4NDE2LC0yMDU5NTU0OTM5LC00ODE5OTA3Mj
-I0LC0zMDc0MTc0MTIsLTE5NjMxNjI1NSwtOTg5ODM1NTAzLC0x
+QsLTMwNzQxNzQxMiwtMTk2MzE2MjU1LC05ODk4MzU1MDMsLTE2
-Njk5NDYyMTI4LDE0MjAyNTA1MDMsLTEyMjI0MDM4MjksMTc1Nz
+OTk0NjIxMjgsMTQyMDI1MDUwMywtMTIyMjQwMzgyOSwxNzU3MD
-AzNjc5OSwtMjA4ODc0NjYxMl19
+M2Nzk5LC0yMDg4NzQ2NjEyXX0=
 -->